kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

-A server sends the `address_bound_token` transport parameter (0xTBD) to indicate the client that the token it would send using the NEW_TOKEN frame can be used for future connections established against the same server name, or for those sharing the same server IP address and port.
+A server sends the `address_bound_token` transport parameter (0xTBD) to indicate the client that the token it would send using the NEW_TOKEN frame can be used for future connections established against the same server name, or for those sharing the same server IP address and port number.

 Only the server sends the `address_bound_token` transport parameter.
 The transport parameter does not carry a value; the length of the value MUST be set